kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 In terms of data management, data sovereignty is managed by those who deploy or package the projects.

-#### Describe any compliance requirements addressed by the project.
+#### Describe any compliance requirements addressed by the project

 Kubeflow projects are extensible which allows users to fit their internal compliance requirements.
 As a result, specific common compliance frameworks (SOC-2, GDPR, etc.) are the responsibility of end users and vendors.
 However, we aim to provide a strong foundation through reference architectures similar things from which to build on.

-#### Describe the project’s High Availability requirements.
+#### Describe the project’s High Availability requirements

 The end users can adjust the replicas.
 Kubeflow project controllers support leader election, [for example Kubeflow Trainer](https://github.com/kubeflow/trainer/blob/master/cmd/trainer-controller-manager/main.go#L80).

-#### Describe the project’s resource requirements, including CPU, Network and Memory.
+#### Describe the project’s resource requirements, including CPU, Network and Memory

 The following table shows the resource requirements for each Kubeflow project, calculated as the maximum of actual usage and configured requests for CPU/memory, plus storage requirements from PVCs: